The second law of thermodynamics as a deterministic theorem for quantum spin systems: Stability of the second law under interactions with the environment

+It is to be emphasized that Narnhofer and Thirring \cite{NTh1} and Thirring \cite{Th} use the history interpretation as a simple description of the essential effect of a measurement, but strictly within the Copenhagen interpretation.
+This follows because only the so-called \emph{consistent histories} are considered, i.e., such that

+This is necessary for an interpretation in terms of classical probabilities and is satisfied as soon as \eqref{(2.3.4)} holds.

+It may be important, to avoid any confusion, to remark that Griffiths \cite{Grif}, see also (\cite{Grif1}, \cite{Grif2}) bases his interpretation of quantum mechanics on the \emph{probability} theory of consistent families of histories.
+This approach has resolved some important paradoxes in the conventional theory, see in this connection \cite{Grif2}.
+We thank Professor Griffiths for these remarks.

-\section{Non-automorphic interactions with the environment}
+\subsection{Non-automorphic interactions with the environment}

 No physical system is entirely isolated, although isolation may be brought about, in principle, to an arbitrary degree of accuracy.
 Even concerning the Universe - the prototype of an isolated system - there will be ``events'', i.e., interactions with the environment, which may be modelled by the state collapse of a given state, that is, non-automorphic evolutions.
-One such model, the Narnhofer-Thirring model (\cite{NTh2}, \cite{NTh4}), will be described in the next subsection.
+One such model is the Narnhofer-Thirring model (\cite{NTh1}, \cite{NTh2}).